 Best Kitty Litter

-When introducing your kitten to their first litter boxes, it is important to find a product that is optimized for dealing with the unique challenges that exist with kittens.
+When introducing your kitten to their first litter boxes (or to a new home or environment in general), it is important to find a product that is optimized for dealing with the unique challenges that exist with kittens.
 While it is tough to easily come up with the best kitty litter, there are some approaches that might cause some issues.
-Simply going with your conventional cat litter and hoping for the best can oftentimes be a questionable move, and can significantly prolong how long it takes your new kitten to get used to using a litter box.
+Simply going with your conventional cat litter and hoping for the best can often time be a questionable move, and can significantly prolong how long it takes your new kitten to get used to using a litter box.
 For convenience, we have listed out our top picks for the best kitten litter in the table below.
 If you wish to read into more detail about these kitty litters and also what to look for in a kitten litter in general scroll below!

 Our Best Kitten Litters